Curia

 In short, the internet continues to transform into an arena that is much less of a website platform, and much more of an application platform.
 To me, this makes a general purpose language such as Python the obvious choice for “future-proof” internet development.

-» Python is typically faster than PHP, even especially on the web
+» Python is typically faster than PHP

 In addition to “raw, under-the-hood” speed, Python’s language philosophy means it will typically scale better than PHP (although this can be argued a million different ways, since scalability usually involves much more than the language).